VPNs using BGP

 Introduction

 A VPN is a private network constructed within a public network infrastructure, such as the global Internet.
-In this chapter, the private network is an IP or layer 2 based network.
+In this chapter, the private network is an IP based network.
 BGP is the protocol that interconnects two or more VPNs across a public network.
 BGP has the necessary protocol extensions to piggy-backs the VPN information, and tells how traffic should be exchanged between VPNs.

 See also